korawica/fmtutil/README.md

 > **Note**: \
 > Any formatter object was implemented the `self.valid` method for help us validate
-> target string value like the above example scenario,
+> format string value like the above example scenario,
 > ```python
 > this_date = Datetime.parse('20220101', '%Y%m%d')
 > this_date.valid('any_files_20220101.csv', 'any_files_%Y%m%d.csv')  # True